It feels good to carry my world on my back. I smile in the sunlight. I could travel and live this lightly forever, I remember as I get into my stride.

 Kayed shows up around noon to feed his dog, chickens and pigeons.
 We prepare lentils and he a tomato onion dish which we share with bread.
 All afternoon the rain is streaming against the windows and stops around midnight.

-The first village has a shop, and a restaurant with heater, coffee, and falafel.
+The first village has a shop, and a restaurant with a heater, coffee, and falafel.

 I am so glad to have planned ample time for this trail so we can take time off such as in this weather.
 Sure we can manage it, but hiking in this weather just isn’t a lot of fun.